Ellyzeul/C-Data-Structures/README.md

 ### SimpleNode

 This is a base structure, you probably won't need to touch this, unless you are contributing to the project.
-There are some types of nodes, for the the different types of structures.
+There are some types of nodes, for the many types of structures.
-SimpleNode's only stores the value and a reference for the rest of the linked nodes.
+`SimpleNode` only stores the value and a reference for the rest of the linked nodes.

 ```c
 // Struct